Hendrix-CS/csci150/labs/doublets.md

     * Pseudocode from Step 1
   * `doublets.py`
     * Correctly implements all features from Step 2
+	* Includes serious attempts at completing at least three of the requirements for Step 3.

 ### Step 1 - Develop Pseudocode